NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The length of a federal offense case will depend on the type of crime involved, the amount of discovery to be reviewed, the amount of time it takes to complete a thorough investigation, and whether the judge who is handling the case will make the attorneys move quickly.

-Once a defendant has been found guilty and sentenced by a judge, they will have the right to obtain an appellate lawyer who will review the case and make a decision as to whether there are any issues that can be litigated at the appellate level.
+Once a defendant has been found guilty and sentenced by a judge, they will have the right to obtain an appellate lawyer who will review the case and make a decision as to whether any issues can be litigated at the appellate level.

-If a defendant accepts a plea agreement, then their ability to appeal will be severely limited by the stipulations within the plea agreement.
-In order to ensure that a defendant will be comfortable with the outcome of a case, it is crucial that they obtain an attorney who will be honest with them and explain all of the options.
+If a defendant accepts a plea agreement, the stipulations within the plea agreement will severely limit their ability to appeal.
+To ensure that a defendant will be comfortable with the outcome of a case, it is crucial that they obtain an attorney who will be honest with them and explain all of the options.

 When sentenced at the federal level, a defendant will usually have to serve 85 percent of that sentence.

-It is highly recommended that you call and set up a face-to-face consultation so you can really get a handle on what you are up against and hopefully begin the process of seizing your life back!
+It is highly recommended that you call and set up a face-to-face consultation so you can really understand what you are up against and hopefully begin the process of seizing your life back!

 Sincerely,